 Another common treatment is osteostixis or creating small holes in the underlying subchondral bone where the flap was to encourage the growth of fibrocartilage (scar-tissue-type cartilage).

-Alternatively, a surgeon may elect to place a graft (OATS) in the OCD defect.
+Alternatively, a surgeon may elect to place a graft (OATS or Synacart) in the OCD defect.
 However, not all dogs with OC/OCD are candidates for this type of procedures, and long-term results are mixed.
 CARE recommends consulting with a local surgeon to learn if this procedure is offered in your region.

 Patella Luxation

-Surgery is generally recommended for dogs with Grade III or IV MPL, dogs who experience frequent lameness associated with Grade II MPL, and those with concurrent CCLR (similar to ACL tears in people)
+Surgery is generally recommended for dogs with Grades 3 and 4 MPL, dogs who experience frequent lameness associated with Grade 2 MPL, and those with concurrent CCLR (similar to ACL tears in people).

 The goal of surgery is to realign the quadriceps-patellar mechanism.
 This is important as patella luxation has been shown to lead to stifle (knee) arthritis and it is even more likely if the CCL ruptures.
 You should plan to follow a long-term arthritis management plan with your dog if they have patella luxation.